Gozaria: Townscape

-Manguba wadi are famous in Gozaria.

 Hospital

 There are many hospitals, such as Pramukh Swami Surgical Hospital, Arogyanidhi Hospital, Darsh Surgical Hospital, Trisha Maternity Hospital and Sarvajanik Hospital.
 Looking to the need of the peoples of Gozaria and surrounding area as there were no Hospitals and moreover, many poor & backward class people are living here, villagers of Gozaria decided to open a hospital in 1960.
 The building was constructed and the hospital was launched on 18 May 1960, with the help of donations from all quarters of society.

-School and college

 There are primary, secondary, and higher schools in Gozaria, such as Nima Girls Arts College, Ganpat University, and one ITI Located in Gozaria.

 Post Office

 There is one post office in Gozaria.

-Public Library

-One public library is located in the town, which has a minor facility.
-Limited books and newspaper available there, such as Gujarat Samachar, Divya Bhaskar, Sandesh.